 Learn More about Busing Eligibility and Safety

-• Bus routing is designed with buses traveling main roads through neighborhoods and with students picked up and dropped off at central locations.
-Bus stops are located at corners or intersections whenever possible and are usually central to where students live.
+• Bus routing is designed with buses traveling main roads through neighborhoods, with students picked up and dropped off at central locations.
+Bus stops are typically located at corners or intersections and positioned to accommodate a neighborhood as a whole.

 • It is not possible to provide bus stops that are within sight of all students’ homes.
 We do encourage parents to be out at bus stops to promote proper bus stop behavior.